ruomengh/tdx-amber-idc-preview/README.md

 tdx@tdx-guest:~$./start-virt.sh -i tdx-guest.qcow2 -n my-guest
 ```

-- After creation, you can use virsh toll to manage the TDVM (optional)
+- You can manage the TDVM using vrish toll with the commands below (optional)
 ```
 # Examples of commands to manage VMs